The new Apple TV which is rumored for unveiling on September 9th will cost between $149 and $199, reports 9to5Mac.

 Apple watch is priced for how premium it is even for the material.
 It makes sense though.
 I actually see an apple product execute good every time, all of their products are no exception and I used them all.

 Sorry, I disagree.
 Buying an apple watch now, is a mistake.
-Hopefully this the price gets justified in rev 2. but you have to be a fanboy to say apple watch is worth every penny at this point.
-I love apple products, but not when they sucker you at early revisions.
-I consider myself an apple fan, but you seem very much a fanboy.
+Hopefully the price gets justified in rev 2.
+I love apple products, but not when they release early revisions.
+I consider myself an apple fan.

 I'm only saying it's priced well because of how much did go into Apple watch.
 Did I say I buy one for that much money?
 I wouldn't be a sucker that easily, but I buy Apple products because of how well executed stuff works flawlessly, but for that much money?
 I won an Apple watch sport from a mall at a prize redemption game and only look $22 to win it.